Healthdirect Free Australian health advice you can count on.

 • monitor blood flow, and identify blood clots, aneurysms (bulging arteries), narrowing of arteries and decreased blood flow

-• help to guide treatments, for example by showing the correct site for an injection or to guide a biopsy needle to the correct place
+• help guide treatments, for example, by showing the correct site for an injection or to guide a biopsy needle to the correct place

-Ultrasound has many uses in pregnancy, including assessing gestational age, monitoring progress and screening for complications.
-It is usually done at 8 – 13 weeks and 18 – 20 weeks — the first and second trimester scans.
-Additional ultrasound scans are only needed in certain circumstances.
-3D and 4D ultrasound scans are sometimes offered in pregnancy for non-medical purposes.
+Ultrasound has many uses in pregnancy.
+These include includes assessing gestational age, monitoring progress and screening for complications.
+Ultrasounds are commonly performed at 8 – 13 weeks and 18 – 20 weeks gestation — the first and second trimester scans.
+Additional ultrasound scans are usually only needed in certain situations.
+3D and 4D ultrasound scans are sometimes offered in pregnancy for non-medical reasons.
 You should discuss having these scans with your obstetrician or GP.

-Ultrasounds should only be performed when medically necessary.
-Speak to your doctor or specialist about whether an ultrasound is required.
+Ultrasounds should only be performed when necessary.
+Speak to your doctor or specialist about whether an ultrasound is needed.
 For more information, visit the Choosing Wisely Australia website.

 What are the limitations of ultrasound?

-Ultrasound is generally not good for imaging bone or tissues that are full of air, like the lungs.
-Ultrasound may not be as effective in people who are obese, as abdominal fat makes it harder for the sound waves to penetrate.
+Ultrasound has a limited role in imaging bone or tissues that are full of air, such as the lungs.
+Ultrasound may not be as effective in people living with overweight or obesity, because the sound waves must pass through more fat to reach the target site.

 How do I prepare for an ultrasound scan?